NREL/hercules/README.md

 # Initial README

-# emu_python
+# hercules
 Python (python >=3.6) front-end to emulator

 <!--
 # Recommended install
-set up emupy (eum_python) conda environment and pip install me into it OR use pyenv
+set up hercules conda environment and pip install me into it OR use pyenv
 -->

 # Installation
-Create a new conda environment for emu_python:
+Create a new conda environment for hercules:
 ```
 conda create --name emupy python=3.8
 conda activate emupy